mudd-makerspace/mudd-makerspace.github.io/source/docs/resources/tools.md

 #Makerspace Tools

 Before using any tool, familiarize yourself with any relevant safety information.
-Here is a [link](http://powertoolinstitute.com/pti-pages/ed-tool-specific.asp) to a resource for safe use of all of the power tools.
+Here is a [link](http://powertoolinstitute.com/pti-pages/ed-tool-specific.asp) to a resource for information on the safe use of all of the power tools.
+Please read over the relevant sections before using the tools.
 If you have any questions about any tool, contact a mentor or mudd-makerspace-leadership-l.
 We will also be running workshops to teach the basics on how to use the tools in the space.
 If there is a particular tool workshop you would like to see, contact mudd-makerspace-leadership-l.

 ##Tool List
 | Tool | Location |